 Speaking the truth in love with articles, fiction and nonfiction books, and videos to promote spiritual growth.

-Speculative Fiction — Science Fiction and Steampunk Books
+Speculative Fiction — Science Fiction, Fantasy, and Steampunk Books

 His Sign: The Wait Is Over — A Serial Paranormal Urban Fantasy